underride/override Collisions

 Common outcomes of these accidents may include severe personal injury including:

-- Decapitation and dismemberment: In the most violent underride collisions, the upper portion of the car can be torn away entirely, often leading to immediate and catastrophic loss of life.
+• Decapitation and dismemberment: In many violent underride collisions, the upper portion of the car can be torn away entirely, often leading to immediate and catastrophic loss of life.

 For the families of victims, the emotional toll is immeasurable.
 The sudden and violent loss of a loved one is a trauma that never fully heals.
 For those who survive, the road to recovery is often long, painful, and incomplete, requiring a lifetime of medical care, rehabilitation, and assistive living.